US air travel returns to normal after technology breakdown - NewsBreak

 U.S. air travel returned mostly to normal Thursday, a day after a computer system that sends safety information to pilots broke down and grounded traffic from coast to coast.

-Attention turned to the federal agency whose technology failure inconvenienced millions of travelers.
+Attention turned to the federal agency where the technology failure apparently started hours before it inconvenienced more than 1 million travelers.

 The Federal Aviation Administration said a damaged database file appeared to have caused the outage in the safety-alert system.
 Transportation Secretary Pete Buttigieg promised a thorough examination to avoid another major failure.